Just-A-Pixel/human-in-loop/README.md

 #### 4. A human gets notified

 1. Pulls notification events from queue
-2. Gets corresponding user data and json array of accepted communication channels
+2. Gets corresponding user data and valid notifications channels from a `channels` table.
+(For demo, n8n webhook is used for notifying via emails)
 3. Starts async task corresponding to each channel, resolves with Promise.all() - scaled horizontally.
 Alternatively, each channel can have its own dedicated worker.
-4. If required, can have dedicated workers handling one type of channel.

 #### 5. The frontend